 We just don't have the data to exclude the possibility that it does spread through the air in tight quarters.

-And who later led the government's massive stockpiling of smallpox vaccine after the 9-11 terror attacks, also said that much still has to be learned.
+Dr. Philip K. Russell, a virologist who oversaw Ebola research while heading the U.S. Army's Medical Research and Development Command, and who later led the government's massive stockpiling of smallpox vaccine after the 9-11 terror attacks, also said that much still has to be learned.

-Being dogmatic is, I think ill-advised, because there are just too many unknowns here.
+Being dogmatic is, I think, ill-advised because there are just too many unknowns here.

 That's being done.